 Apache Kafka is an open-source, fault-tolerant distributed event streaming platform developed by LinkedIn.
 A distributed log service, Kafka is often used in place of traditional message brokers due to its higher throughput, scalability, reliability, and replication.
 Since Kafka is a distributed system, topics are partitioned and replicated across multiple nodes.

 Over the years, Kafka has grown considerably in terms of both volume and complexity, and being a crucial component in the IT infrastructure, it's necessary to implement a dedicated kafka monitor to track its operations and performance.
-Kafka monitoring tools like Applications Manager's Kafka monitoring tool collects all performance metrics that can help when troubleshooting Kafka issues, and it shows you which ones require corrective action.
+Kafka monitoring tools like Applications Manager's Kafka performance monitor collects all performance metrics that can help when troubleshooting Kafka issues, and it shows you which ones require corrective action.

 Important Kafka performance metrics to look for while performing Kafka monitoring include: